mlazarinbio/redundant/README.md

-This package offers various ways to manipulate existing community data or simulate communities and calculate functional diversity indices in order to explore the effects of functional redundnancy.
+This package provides a suite of tools for manipulating existing community composition data or simulating ecological communities.
+It enables the calculation of a wide range of functional diversity indices, facilitating the exploration of how functional redundancy influences community structure, ecosystem functioning, and biodiversity patterns.